Using Singularity

 # Launch on node 51srun --nodes=1 apptainer run --writable node/ &waitYou can check for available nodes using sinfo, run the script with sbatch sample.slurm, and check running jobs with squeue -u $USER.

 telnet localhost 8080> NODE ADD node48 3000> NODE ADD node50 3000> NODE ADD node51 3000> NODE LISTIt is also possible to pre-populate nodes using JSON.
-If starting ClusterODM from apptainer or docker, the relevant JSON is available at docker/data/nodes.json:
+If starting ClusterODX from apptainer or docker, the relevant JSON is available at docker/data/nodes.json:

-[ {"hostname":"node48","port":"3000","token":""}, {"hostname":"node50","port":"3000","token":""}, {"hostname":"node51","port":"3000","token":""}]After hosting ClusterODM on the head node and wiring it to NodeODM, you can tunnel to see if ClusterODM works as expected:
+[ {"hostname":"node48","port":"3000","token":""}, {"hostname":"node50","port":"3000","token":""}, {"hostname":"node51","port":"3000","token":""}]After hosting ClusterODX on the head node and wiring it to NodeODX, you can tunnel to see if ClusterODX works as expected:

-ssh -L localhost:10000:localhost:10000 user@hostnameOpen a browser and connect to http://localhost:10000 (port 10000 is where ClusterODM’s administrative web interface is hosted).
+ssh -L localhost:10000:localhost:10000 user@hostnameOpen a browser and connect to http://localhost:10000 (port 10000 is where ClusterODX’s administrative web interface is hosted).

 Then tunnel port 3000 for task assignment: